Appointments of Non-Tenure-Track Faculty and Research Staff

 The President is authorized to make adjunct faculty appointments in accordance with Board regulations.
 Such appointments are limited to individuals who are not employees of the University, to non-instructional personnel who occasionally teach university courses in specialized areas, and to university faculty who interact with academic departments other than their own.
 Adjunct faculty are appointed on an annual or semester basis.
 They are not eligible for tenure, do not receive a salary, and are not eligible for participation in the State Universities Retirement System unless they occupy a concurrent university position which justifies such benefits.

-Approved by the Council of Deans, Executive Vice President and Provost, and President,
+Approved by the Council of Deans, Executive Vice President and Provost and President, effective February 1, 1994.

 Editorial modification, June 5, 1997